 At the end of the day, a disposable diaper is still a disposable diaper no matter how green it is, or what claims it makes concerning biodegradable materials.
 The environmental impact is still substantial.
 So if the impact of your baby's diaper wearing years is a concern to you, we encourage you to consider one of the top performing cloth diapers.

 Our advice is simple: play it safe with your baby.

-Although it is difficult to know exactly how much these chemicals from disposable diapers can affect your baby or to what degree your risk of exposure to them is, we’d say it’s better to be safe than sorry.
+Although it is difficult to know exactly how much the chemicals from disposable diapers can affect your baby, or to what degree their risk of exposure to them is, we'd say it's better to be safe than sorry.
 Based on the research compiled above, we recommend you choose a diaper with the following characteristics:

 - Phthalate-free preferred